 If the thought do I need a will? has ever crossed your mind before retirement planning, you are not alone.
 Regardless of your age, you want to do what’s best for your family should the unexpected occur.
 While it’s never pleasant to think about your will, it’s an important discussion to have at any point in life.
 A will is a legally-binding document that details your desires for dividing your assets after you pass.
 It is the best method to ensure your wishes are known, respected, and fulfilled once you’ve taken your last bow.
 Here are considerations for why it’s important to think about preparing a will, no matter your age.

-Benefits for You and your Family
+Benefits a Will Provide for You and Your Family

 A will is the best way to safeguard your wishes upon your death.
 Your will allows you to select to whom you’d like to distribute your property, and how.
 Your will protects your spouse, children, assets, friends, and extended family after your parting to promote a smooth transition for your loved ones.
 By enabling you to designate an executor to administer your estate, appoint a guardian to take care of any minor children, and give specific directions on how you would like your property and assets distributed, you take the weight of these decisions off of the shoulders of your family members and friends so they don’t have to make such important decisions at a difficult time.